joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 I wanted to get away from plugin updates, core updates, spam comments, logins, themes, and everything else that was such a large part of my life as a developer for so long.
 I started to think about what I really needed out of my site:

 - **It needs to be a place for my writing**.
 I love to write and I want to put more of what I write out there.
-For that to happen, it needThe next-generation editor in WordPress, Gutenberg, is way more than what I need.
+The next-generation editor in WordPress, Gutenberg, is way more than what I need.
 I want to write in Markdown, commit it, and be done.
 - **It needs to be a place for other creative stuff**.
 I need the liberty to mess around with something outside of the box and be able to just toss it online.
 Right now my options are a subdomain (annoying to maintain) or a custom page template with a DB record just for the URL.
 - **It needs to be dead-simple for me to maintain and change**.
 I want minimal dependencies, easy script deployment, no cache needed, no sudden problems.